 Second pole means fishing with one additional rod, pole, tip-up, handline or troll board that has a single line with legal hooks, bait or lures attached to it, and is held in the hands of, or within sight (not to exceed 100 feet) of the person fishing.
-(A valid fishing or combination license and second pole permit are required to use a second pole.)
+(A valid fishing or combination license is required to use a second pole.)